gunslingerfry/cpp-readline/README.md

 - Multiple separate Consoles can be run at the same time, bypassing the readline library global state.
 - Currently NOT thread-safe.
+- Can be installed into system libraries and linked against by import name cpp-readline::cpp-readline
+- Can be linked against in a hierarchy
+- Uses modern cmake patterns

 Requirements
 ============